Assign accounting codes

 Add or change codes

 If you don't use accounting codes, your transactions are recorded with a blank code.
-If you start using accounting codes later, new transactions created after the change will reflect the accounting codes, and old transactions will still have the blank code.
+If you later start using accounting codes, new transactions created after the change will reflect the accounting codes, and old transactions will still have the blank code.

 The same principle generally applies when making other changes as well:

-- If you edit the codes you're using, transactions recorded before the edits will still have the old codes, and new transactions will have the new ones.
+- If you edit the codes you're using, transactions recorded before the edits will still have the old codes, and new transactions will have the new codes.

 - If you change an accounting code assignment for a particular type of transaction, the change applies only to new transactions.
 For instance, if you assign a different accounting code to a product rate plan charge, any new invoices that you create will use the new accounting code.
 Existing invoices will not be affected by the change and will still have the old accounting code.